Connect with others who understand.

 Lifestyle Habits To Support Kidney Health

-Living a healthy lifestyle can support kidney health and help in the management of lupus nephritis, so you can try to prevent severe lupus nephritis or kidney failure.
+Living a healthy lifestyle can support kidney health and help manage lupus nephritis, so you can try to prevent severe lupus nephritis or kidney failure.
 Habits that support overall and kidney health include:

 • Regular exercise